Training Sessions

 Introduction to the Congress.gov Website

 Congress.gov is a collaborative effort amongst the Library of Congress, the U.S. Senate, the U.S. House of Representatives and the Government Publishing Office to provide an official website for federal legislative information.
 It is a free resource that provides searchable access to bill statuses and summaries, bill texts, member profiles, the Congressional Record, committee reports, legislative process videos, and committee profile pages.
-Researchers can search across all of the content in the system, refine their results, quickly see the status of a bill on a timeline, and view member pages with sponsored and co-sponsored legislation.
+Researchers can search across all the content in the system, refine their results, quickly see the status of a bill on a timeline, and view member pages with sponsored and co-sponsored legislation.
 Additionally, the system is designed to dynamically fit any size screen being used, mobile phone, notebook, and/or computer.
 Please join librarians from the Law Library of Congress, for an introduction to the Congress.gov website, its current and planned resources, and tips on how to best navigate this valuable online legislative service.

 Please note: This program is only being offered as a simultaneous online webinar.
 Please contact the Library to obtain webinar information for this program.